Gestational Diabetes: beyond the label

 2. Women with abnormal BGLs (and a GDM label)

-This group of women has an increased chance of experiencing complications associated with high BGLs during pregnancy (see above).
+This group of women has an increased chance of experiencing complications associated with high BGLs (see above).
 However, even for this group of women, there is a lack of evidence to support induction.
 A paper by Berger and Melamed [20] discusses the research relating to the timing of birth for women with GDM, including the risks of induction for women and babies with GDM.
 Like the Cochrane review above, they found inadequate evidence to support induction of labour for women with GDM and concluded that until such data are available, the clinician should consider the maternal, fetal and neonatal implications of induction of labour versus expectant management, involve the patient in the decision process and as usual follow the maxim of ‘‘first do no harm.

 The main concern regarding high BGLs in pregnancy is the size of the baby (see above).
 This is often used as the reason for recommending induction.
 Babies with big shoulders are more likely to experience shoulder dystocia.
 For example, in non-GDM pregnancies, shoulder dystocia occurs in around 1% of babies weighing less than 4kg compared to 5-9% of babies weighing over 4kg [21].
 These figures may be higher for babies subjected to high BGL in pregnancy because of the distribution of their additional weight (ie. upper body and shoulders).
 However, increased shoulder dystocia rates may also be partially due to the interventions women with suspected big babies experience.
 For example, if a care provider suspects a 'big baby' the woman is more likely to experience interventions (syntocinon, c-section, instrumental birth, etc) and complications regardless of whether her baby is actually big [22, 23].
 For more information about 'big babies' and research about induction for a 'big baby', see this post.